 An alternative to UV is ozone, which actually flows into the pool with a short lifetime.
-When set up and operated properly, ozone is an incredible disinfectant.
+When set up and operated properly, ozone is an incredible oxidizer.
 The thing about ozone, however, is that it can be a strong irritant to humans.
 Ozone manufacturers have a de-gassing function on their systems, so the ozone does not get out into the air within the pool area.
 Despite de-gassing, it is difficult to guarantee that ozone will not off-gas in the breathing zone.
 But nevertheless, upon contact with waterborne chloramines, ozone can be very effective.

 The most noxious chloramines of all are tri-chloramines.
 These are the ones that go airborne and cause all sorts of problems for people and the facility itself.
-Airborne chloramines are highly acidic, and when combined with moisture already in the air—from pool evaporation—they condense on metals, causing rampant rust, corrosion and overall destruction.
+Airborne chloramines are very acidic, and when combined with moisture already in the air—from pool evaporation—they condense on metals, causing rampant rust, corrosion and overall destruction.
 The problems really compound in indoor pools, where HVAC systems either recirculate chloramines, or they get trapped in the bottom of the natatorium—in the swimmer’s breathing zone—unable to escape.